mrdmnd/portunus/README.md

 ## Installation

-Policygen is comprised of a few major components:
+Policygen is comprised of two core components:

-1) a distributed, CPU-powered RPC simulation service, for evaluating policy networks against a minimal simulation engine (sort of like SIMC).
+1) A distributed, CPU-powered RPC simulation service, for evaluating policy networks against a minimal simulation engine (sort of like SIMC).
 The idea is to scale this horizontally, with as many copies of the simulation server running as you like.
 Simulation requests are sent to a load balancer which distributes load among the service backends.
 Currently, I've only implemented the "localhost" version of this.

-2) a local, GPU-powered learning module that trains a model with deep learning to evaluate the Q-function, and perform policy gradient descent.
+2) A local, GPU-powered reinforcement learning module that trains a deep neural network to evaluate the (state, action) Q-function, and performs policy gradient descent to iteratively improve our policy.

 Most of the building blocks for this project are Google open-source libraries.
 Let's install some of these now.
+We assume a modern 64-bit architecture running some flavor of linux, ideally with an NVIDIA GPU.
+I am running on Arch Linux;

-We assume you're on a modern x64 machine running some flavor of linux, ideally with an NVIDIA GPU.
-I'm running on Arch Linux; you may need to translate these instructions to fit your distro + package manager.
+you may need to translate these instructions to fit your distribution or package manager.

 ### Get Started